Heusden Castle: The Ruins

 In 1948 archaeological excavations were led by Jaap Renaud.
 After the excavations the foundations were covered again in 1949, and a small deer park was established.
 A new Catholic church had been built over the outer bailey before excavations could take place.

 In 1987 it was decided to partially reconstruct the ruins of the castle.
 That is, of the ruins of the main castle, without the donjon and outer bailey.
 This reconstruction contains elements of the original castle, but has been judged a failure.
 Criticism was that it is the vision of an architect, and had little to do with the original castle.
 Others say that the reconstruction is based on Renaud's excavation.
 For visitors, the problem is that 95% of what is now visible is reconstruction.
 The terrain then looks like a park with some strange walls.
 The castle experience could become clearer if the ruins would stand in the water.

 In 2012 the municipality of Heusden surprised its citizens.
 It revealed a plan to let a consortium of real estate developer Amvest, Schakelring Heusden and Service Residentie Molenwijck redevelop the ruins.
-It would built 63 luxury apartments for senior citizens on top of the ruins.
+It would build 63 luxury apartments for senior citizens on top of the ruins.
 This would be combined with an underground parking lot below.
 Many heritage organizations and local residents were not amused by the plan.
 It threatened the monument, and could hardly be reconciled with the legal status of Heusden as a Beschermd Stadsgezicht (protected cityscape).
 In December 2012 the initiative was cancelled.